Who Can Benefit From Professional Headshots?

 Tethering is also useful so I can check the focus, the light intensity of each strobe, and the general exposure of the shots before we start snapping away.

-When I find the best pose and angle for you, I will zero-in on making slight adjustments.
+When I find the best pose and angle for you, I will zero in on making slight adjustments.
 Even little teeny tiny adjustments make a huge difference and this is something you will probably hear me telling you at your session.
 Photos will be taken as you move the chin up a fraction, then as you move it a little to the left and right, then a few more shots will be taken as you move your chin down a bit.

 Having a series of professional headshots in your digital portfolio will come in handy for so many invaluable situations.
-Attaching a professional image of yourself to your blog posts adds credibility to your writing, and provides greater connection with your readers.
+Attaching a professional image of yourself to your blog posts adds credibility to your writing, and provides a greater connection with your readers.
 Or, your new headshots could simply be used to update your social media profile images.
 Everyone can benefit from having professional headshot photography, find an experienced photographer, and make it happen!